DistrictDataLabs/cultivar/docs/docker.md

 default name of docker-compose.yml.
 For development, we want to use dev.yml instead.

-#### Docker Compose File
+#### Docker Compose File: `dev.yml`

+The docker compose file you need to use for local development is called `dev.yml`.
+Any `docker-compose` commands should specify this file with the `-f` flag like so:

+    docker-compose -f dev.yml <command> [options]

-If you define the environment variable COMPOSE_FILE, you can change the default file to use:
+**Tip!**: If you define `dev.yml` as the value for the environment variable COMPOSE_FILE, you will override the default and no longer need to use the `-f` flag.

     export COMPOSE_FILE=dev.yml
+    docker-compose <command> [options] #knows to use dev.yml without -f

 This makes it easier in development.
-Without the environment variable, use the -f command for each docker-compose usage:

-    docker-compose -f dev.yml <command> [options]

 The commands below will not assume that the COMPOSE_FILE variable has been setup, but in practice, this is highly recommended.

 ### Building with Docker